-The notion of the season has been known since the Ancient Times.
+The notion of the season has been known since Ancient Times.

-In the 3rd century BC, the astronomer and mathematician Eratosthenes managed to calculate the inclination of the earth’s axis, the phenomenon responsible for the seasons.
+In the 3rd century BC, the astronomer and mathematician Eratosthenes calculated the inclination of the earth’s axis, the phenomenon responsible for the seasons.

 Then, astronomer Hipparchus of Nicaea discovered the precession of the equinoxes in the 2nd century AD.